KazukiNakamae/MaChIAto/update.md

 ###　[v1.0] -

 Component Version
-MaChIAto: XXX
+MaChIAto: 1.8.4
-MaChIAto Aligner: XXX
+MaChIAto Aligner: 1.0
-collect_MaChIAto_data.py XXX
+collect_MaChIAto_data.py 3.01
-MaChIAto Analyzer: XXX
+MaChIAto Analyzer: 1.0
-MaChIAto Reviewer: XXX
+MaChIAto Reviewer: 1.0

 ##### added
+add Dockerfile
+add filter to process samples listed in the label_sample_type.csv in MaChIAtoReviewer.R add trf409.linux64 to calculate the Repeat feature in Linux in CalcThermo-class.R

 ##### fixed
+Remove em space in MaChIAtoReviewerFunctions.R add snv.range in RunLocalMutationAnalysis.R
+collect_MaChIAto_data.py makes output directory if it does not exist deprecated expression of ggplot is changed in MaChIAtoReviewerFunctions.R The detection of LSL was not correct and fixed in CalcThermo-class.R

 ##### changed
+ggpubr is removed because it is not used in MaChIAto Analyzer

 ###　Release!!!